Discovering Climate Modelling at Curiosity Carnival

 The evening included a programme of activities for all ages and interests across Oxford’s museums, libraries, gardens and woods.
 CPDN researchers were at the Ashmolean Museum demonstrating 3D climate data modelled as part of the citizen science project climateprediction.net

 The Magic Planet is a 3D globe projector which ran visualizations of climate model simulations of possible weather, including rainfall, and wind speed and direction.
 These climate models are used to answer questions about how climate change is affecting our world, to improve our understanding of the climate system and help manage future climate risk.

 Running these models takes a huge amount of computer power and time, but the world’s largest climate modelling experiment climateprediction.net speeds up the process by using the downtime on thousands of volunteers’ home computers across the planet.

 Recently the researchers found that climate change increased the chances of seeing a European summer as hot as 2017 by at least a factor of 10 and a heat wave like Lucifer by at least a factor of four.
 Such summer heatwaves with temperatures over 40C could become normal by 2050.

 Team members David Wallom, Sarah Sparrow, Friederike Otto and Sihan Li (Meredith) were on hand in one of the upper galleries of the Ashmolean Museum to explain the data being visualized on the Magic Planet 3D projector, and to appeal for more volunteers for the climate modelling programme.
 Visitors to the stand ranged from school children to fellow researchers writing PhDs on climate science.
 They were also joined by one of the climateprediction.net community’s longstanding moderators, Maureen Villar.

-Over 100 interested people immediately joined our volunteers from all over the world who already contribute their computer’s downtime to the world’s largest climate modellingexperiment .« Back to News
+Dozens of interested people signed up to join our volunteers from all over the world who already contribute their computer’s downtime to the world’s largest climate modelling experiment.« Back to News